Pharmacy Benefits Frequently Asked Questions

 No. Medi-Cal does not cover any drugs for sexual or erectile dysfunction.

 12. Does Medicaid cover smoking cessation products? (e.g. Chantix, Zyban and nicotine replacement therapy)

 Medi-Cal pays for smoking cessation products when used in conjunction with behavioral modification support.
 Some products require the pharmacy to contact Medi-Cal for authorization.
 The Smokers’ Helpline at 1-800-NO BUTTS ( (800) 662-8887) is a free program available to all Californians including Medi-Cal beneficiaries.

 Yes, Medi-Cal has a formulary called the “Medi-Cal Contract Drug List” (CDL).
 Drugs on this list generally do not require prior authorization.

 Drugs not on the list require prior authorization (see question #14).
 The list can be found on the Medi-Cal website under Providers and Partners/Pharmacy Benefits/Contract Drug List.
 Updates are made to the list on a monthly basis.
 Medications are listed by their generic name.

 14. What drugs require Prior Authorization (PA)?

-All drugs that are not listed the CDL require a Treatment Authorization Request (TAR).
-Also if a drug is being used beyond a restriction listed on the CDL or it is the 7th or more prescription in a month, a TAR is usually required.
+Also, if a drug is being used beyond a restriction listed on the CDL or it is the 7th or more prescription in a month, a TAR may be required.

 Retroactive TAR requests can be submitted if they are requested within 180 days of the recipient’s eligibility award date.
 These requests can be approved back to the recipient’s eligibility effective date.